 LIS ASL

-Figure 8: already in Old LSF, LIS, and ASL
+Figure 8: already in Old LSF, LIS and ASL

 Another example is finish.
-In Old LSF (fini, Delaporte 2007: 185) and in LSF, the elbow, radioulnar, and wrist articulate, versus in Libras, where only elbow and wrist articulate.
+In Old LSF (fini, Delaporte 2007: 185) and in LSF, the elbow, radioulnar and wrist articulate, versus in Libras, where only elbow and wrist articulate.
 It appears Joint Freeze applied in Libras.

-Joint Graft (as part of Distalization)
+4.3.5 Joint Graft (as part of Distalization)

 Consider color(s) (Figure 9).
-In Old LSF couleurs (Delaporte 2007: 186), the hand moves in front of the lips, from one side to the other, with the fingers trilling; shoulder joint and the base knuckles of the hand articulate.
+In Old LSF couleurs (Delaporte 2007: 186), the hand moves in front of the lips, from one side to the other, with the fingers trilling; the shoulder joint and the base knuckles of the hand articulate.
 In IPSL-I, the same joints articulate, however the starting position is with the elbow lifted and the palm oriented downward, and the handshape is different, where only the selected fingers trill.
-In Libras the internal hand movement is the same as in Old LSF, but the direction of movement is from the mouth forward, which happens via elbow articulation.
+In Libras, the internal hand movement is the same as in Old LSF, but the direction of movement is from the mouth forward, which happens via elbow articulation.
 It appears that Distalization applied in Libras.